Key for water heights :

 - Fence pool (L-M) : Fishes from left bank.
 Fishes best from 6inches to 2ft 3.
 The top section above the boat is quite slow and quirky so hand-lining works best.
 Below the boat the water picks up pace and you can lengthen line, square cast and cover the “V” area at the tail of the pool.
 Fish can often rest up here for a while before moving into the deeper part.
 Fish top part from bank only but you can wade (with caution) below the boat.

 - Grilse run (L-H): Fishes from left bank on shingle island.
 This is a relatively fast shallow run but can hold up a running fish for short periods.
 Start just below tail of fence pool.

 - Garden pools (M) : Fishes from right bank only on this beat.
 Fishes best from 6inches to 2ft3.
 There are 3 parts to this pool.
 The upper part (top Rock face on LB) has a deep neck section which is a key spot in lower flows.
 The next section is a long straight run (down to bottom Rock face) which is relatively shallow but will fish nicely above 1ft and has some good lies.
 Make sure you cover the deeper part of the channel which is tight under the left bank.

 The Lower garden then starts where the river starts to dog-leg and deepen.
 The top section is quirky and not so productive but as the pace and flow evens, this is where fish will lie.
 There is a gravel bar on the left bank, creating a nice channel and speed of flow.
-Fish this right to the tail section where it exits the gorge.
+Fish this right to the tail section where it exits to the gorge.
 Access to this pool is either via Fence boat and walk down or (in the lowest flows only) wade across tail of Grilse run.